reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

 const GRAPHQL_URL = 'http://localhost:9000/';
 ```

 Next, we define our async function `fetchGreeting()` to, fetch the greeting from the server.
-We will use the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to perform the HTTP request which by default returns a promise to which we can subscribe and get the answer in an asynchronous way.
+We will use the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to perform the HTTP request which by default returns a promise to which we can subscribe and get the answer asynchronously.

 ```js
 async function fetchGreeting() {